bohnman/squiggly/examples/spring-data-jpa-hibernate/README.md

 curl -s -g 'http://localhost:8080/hotel?fields=reviews.rating'
 ```

-You'll notice on the ``SampleDataJpaApplication.main`` method we override the ``serializeAsIncludedField`` method on the context provide which tells
+You'll notice on the ``SampleDataJpaApplication.main`` method we override the ``serializeAsIncludedField`` method on
-lazy collections to initialize if they are included within a Squiggly filter.
+the context provider which tells lazy collections to initialize if they are included within a Squiggly filter.